Stocks or Bonds? We Break Down the Risk and Reward to Help You Choose Well

-Upon my recent transition from a full-time, salaried position to the #freelancelife, I quickly discovered I needed an education in investing.
+Upon my transition from a full-time, salaried position to the #freelancelife, I quickly discovered I needed an education in investing.

 Having left a company with a generous 401(k)-matching program (*cough* The Penny Hoarder *cough*), my small nest egg and I were suddenly on our own.

 My retirement is important to me, so I wasn’t going to let the money languish.
-I did enough research to figure out I should roll the funds over into a Roth IRA, but when I opened the online interface of my brand-new brokerage account, I was overwhelmed.
+I did enough research to figure out that I should roll the funds over into a Roth IRA, but when I opened the online interface of my brand-new brokerage account, I was overwhelmed.